HogeFinance/UniFaucet/README.md

 ## Using the Faucet
 ### As a Liquidity Provider
-- Click STAKE
+- Click `STAKE`
 - Enter Token Address
 - Enter Token Amount
+- Click `Create Stake` if this is the first time adding liquidity for the token.
+Otherwise, SKIP THIS STEP
-- Click Approve, wait for transaction to confirm.
+- Click `Approve`, wait for transaction to confirm.
-- Click Add/Remove Liquidity, wait for transaction to confirm.
+- Click `Add/Remove Liquidity`, wait for transaction to confirm.

 The faucet is designed to be funded through fee-on-transfer and similar reflect based ERC20 compatible tokens.
-Simply `STAKE >>` a token and as the address gains redistributed tokens, they are made available through the  `> COLLECT <` button.
+Simply `STAKE >>` a token and as the address gains redistributed tokens, they are made available through the  `COLLECT` button.
 LP providers can unstake their tokens at any time, taking with them their portion of the current current liquidity pool.

 ### As a User